npisanti/ofxPDSPPatches/README.md

 - `QuickSampler` : loads a single sample right even from the gui on the fly
 - `SinePercussion` : zaps and beeps percussion
 - `WaveSynth` : wavetable based synthesizer

+Included `ofx::patch::modulator` :
+- `ClockedLFO` : clocked LFO with timing and starting phase control

+Included `ofx::patch::meter` :
+- `RMS` : a fast to use RMS meter module

 Included `ofx::patch::effect` :
 - `BasiVerb` : pdsp::BasiVerb wrapper with all the parameters on the gui